We have five factories and 19 years of experience in plant extracts

 2. Lycopene and Blood Pressure: The Connection

 Lycopene, a powerful antioxidant found in a variety of red-colored fruits and vegetables, has been the subject of numerous studies due to its potential health benefits.
-Among these, the connection between Lycopene and blood pressure has garnered significant interest.
+Among these, the connection between lycopene and blood pressure has garnered significant interest.
 Blood pressure, a vital indicator of cardiovascular health, is the force exerted by the blood against the walls of the blood vessels.
 High blood pressure, or hypertension, is a risk factor for various cardiovascular diseases, including heart attacks, strokes, and kidney diseases.

 The Role of Antioxidants in Blood Pressure Regulation